History of New England Botanical Club

 1964: NEBC publishes Arthur Stanley Pease's "A Flora of Northern New Hampshire."

-November 6, 1964: The bylaws are amended to eliminate the reference to "gentleman", allowing the admission of women to membership in the NEBC.
+November 6, 1964: The Bylaws are amended to eliminate the reference to "gentleman", allowing the admission of women to membership in the NEBC.
 In an advisory mail-in vote, active members who signed their ballots voted 27 in favor, 20 opposed.
 The official vote taken at the meeting was 18 in favor, 9 opposed.

-December 6, 1968: The first woman, Dr. Alice Tryon of Harvard University, is elected to membership (and in 1978 is first woman to be president of NEBC).
+December 6, 1968: The first woman, Dr. Alice Tryon of Harvard University, is elected to membership (and in 1978 is first woman to be President of NEBC).

 May 4-5, 1979: NEBC symposium on "Rare and Endangered Plant Species in New England" is held at Harvard University.
 U. S. Fish and Wildlife Service presents NEBC with an achievement award for its efforts to protect the rare and endangered flora of New England.

-April 30, 1985: NEBC awards the first of its annual graduate student research awards ($1,000).
+April 30, 1985: NEBC awards the first Graduate Student Research Award.

 May 6-7, 1988: NEBC symposium "Plant Conservation: A Biogeographical Perspective" is held at Harvard University.